 To serve customers efficiently in more than 100 countries and territories, Kodak's International Photographic Division has established facilities abroad.
-Manufacturing units for Kodak cameras, films, or papers exist in eight foreign countries, while non-manufacturing facilities can be found in about forty.
+Manufacturing units for Kodak cameras, film, and paper exist in eight foreign countries, while non-manufacturing facilities can be found in more than thirty.
 Almost all of the more than 43,000 Kodak employees outside the United States are natives of the countries in which they work.